 Disappointment with a new home isn’t a case of simple inconvenience and frustration.
 For those affected, it can be a distressing and costly situation to face, often with very little help available.

 Some builders and developers hide terms and conditions in contracts that negate responsibility, while others simply ignore letters and calls to their offices.
-Often under the knowledge that if they wait long enough, the buyer’s warranty will expire…assuming they were provided with one in the first place.
+Often, they are under the knowledge that if they wait long enough, the buyer’s warranty will expire, assuming they were provided with one in the first place.

-A research from The Homeowners Alliance suggests that those filing complaints about new build homes aren’t in the minority.
-For whatever the reason, there’s been a distinct uptick in the number of people reporting serious defects with their new homes shortly after purchasing them.
-To such an extent that less than two-thirds of those who buy and move into new homes are happy with the way initial imperfections are addressed by their respective builders and developers.
+Research from the Homeowners Alliance suggests that those filing complaints about new-build homes aren’t in the minority.
+For whatever reason, there’s been a distinct uptick in the number of people reporting serious defects with their new homes shortly after purchasing them.
+To such an extent that less than two-thirds of those who buy and move into new homes are happy with the way initial imperfections are addressed by their respective builders and developers,

-All of which suggests that next to no buyers are comprehensively satisfied with their new build homes when they move in.
+All of which suggests that next to no buyers are comprehensively satisfied with their newly built homes when they move in.

 For the time being, therefore, there’s little that can be done on the part of the buyer other than to organise meticulous and intensive inspections prior to purchasing a home.
-Where problems are encountered after the purchase, developers/builders are required to fulfil their contractual obligations, or may be brought before the courts for legal proceedings to take place.
+Where problems are encountered after the purchase, developers or builders are required to fulfil their contractual obligations or may be brought before the courts for legal proceedings to take place.